QubesOS/qubes-doc/developer/debugging/test-bench.md

 The following commands should work for you, but do keep the provisioning scripts are designed with the OpenQA environment in mind and not your specific local system.
 Run the following in `dom0`:

    ```
-   # For future references the following commands are an adaptation of
+   # For future reference the following commands are an adaptation of
    # https://github.com/marmarek/openqa-tests-qubesos/blob/master/tests/update.pm

    # install git